poetic/byob-cms/README.md

 - readManySchema.jsonSchema
 - readManySchema.uiSchema
 - readManySchema.cellFormatter
-  cellFormatter is a funciton used to format each td in the table
+  cellFormatter is a function used to format each td in the table
   function signature: (value, object, fieldName) -> ReactElement
   default value:
   ```